 Although we’ll do everything we can in the event of a relationship ending, we know that prevention is often better than cure.
 If you’re about to engage in a new relationship and start living with someone, it’s worth considering a living together agreement – similar to a pre-nuptial agreement – to prevent any unpleasant or costly disputes later down the line.

-We have substantial experience in creating these agreements, taking property and financial assets into account, and with the help of our Wills, Trusts and Estates team, help you to draft or change your will accordingly.
+We have substantial experience in creating these agreements, taking property and financial assets into account, and with the help of our Private Client team, help you to draft or change your will accordingly.